Therapy for Children

 We Offer Experience

-Our clinical director, Dr. Grace Malonai, has been providing therapy services to children and their families since 1998, has conducted Research on the gifted population, has presented at national and international conferences on issues pertaining to giftedness, and has taught college and graduate level courses in human development and family relationships since 2003.
-Each therapist at TheraThrive has been trained in gifted matters, and offers particular strengths to the team.
-Call us for a free phone consultation—we would love to hear from you!
+Our founder, Dr. Grace Malonai, has been providing therapy services to children and their families since 1998, has conducted research on the gifted population, has presented at national and international conferences on issues pertaining to autism, ADHD, learning disabilities, twice exceptinality and giftedness, and other topics pertaining to neurodivergence.
+She and has taught college and graduate level courses in human development and family relationships since 2003.

 How Child Therapy Works

-First, during a phone call, we will assess the situation to determine if the first meeting would best be with parent(s) and child, just parents, or a split meeting (where half is for parents and half is just with the child).
-When we meet, we will also want information about the problems, learn developmental history, other history, strengths, and also explore what you have already tried.
+When we meet, we will also want information about why you sought support, learn developmental history, other history, strengths, and also explore what you have already tried.
 These things will help us as we work as a team to create a plan to help your child get through those challenges.

 Role of Parents (or Guardians)